BAN-AI-Multics/dps8m/docs/md/tips.md

 The **FreeBSD** operating system will automatically terminate processes that are not explicitly protected if all memory and swap space is exhausted.
 FreeBSD users may wish to protect the **DPS8M** process to avoid unexpected termination of the simulator in low memory situations.

-The system decides which processes to terminate based on a large number of factors and heuristics which vary from release to release, but include process priority, memory usage, resource consumption, interactive vs. non-interactive status, and most importantly, the setting of the process '`protect`' flag.
+The system decides which processes to terminate based on a large number of factors and heuristics which vary from release to release, but include process priority, memory usage, resource consumption, interactive vs. non‑interactive status, and most importantly, the setting of the process '`protect`' flag.

 Users running the simulator on FreeBSD in production environments should set the '`protect`' flag for the simulator process using the "[`protect(1)`](https://man.freebsd.org/cgi/man.cgi?query=protect&sektion=1&format=html)" utility.